This site is intended for healthcare professionals only. Designed and funded by Novartis Gene Therapies in partnership with experts.

 an inability to reach

 They could be the first signs of a neuromuscular disease (NMD) so it is important to refer for urgent review by a GP if any of these are seen or suspected.

 Fast diagnosis is vital as damage occurring before treatment can be irreversible.2,3

 Find out below how you can spot these signs and where to effectively signpost parents and caregivers.

-Check for 3 signs of neuromuscular disease (NMD) up to 3 months of age:
+Check for 3 signs of neuromuscular disease (NMD) by 3 months of age:

 Although NMDs are rare, these signs could be early indicators of NMD, and their effects can be significant.2